Architecture and writing skills – the combination of success

 Writing architectural proposals

-Writing architecture articles, blog posts, interviews
+Writing architecture articles, blog posts and interviews

 Consume good architecture content daily and immerse yourself deep into a sense of style others have to develop one of your own.
 These online architecture magazines can be a good start: